lzhang714/ELK_10.8.16_mod/src_mod/readme.txt

 call genvmatmt

 2.
-subroutine gendmatmt (gendmatmt.f90) is not touched.
+subroutine gendmatmt (gendmatmt.f90) is not touched too.

 3.
 subroutine genvmatmt (genvmatmt.f90) will generate the potential matrix, with this line: